hashicorp/terraform-provider-azurerm/website/docs/d/mysql_server.html.markdown

 * `tags` - A mapping of tags to assign to the resource.
 ---

-A `identity` block supports the following:
+An `identity` block exports the following:

 * `type` -  The Type of Identity used for this MySQL Server.